Skip to main content

 Your Responsibility During and After Cancellation

 According to Songtrust's Terms of Service, you are "fully responsible for the re-registration of compositions after cancellation of the services."
-This means you must:
+Songtrust will provide the LOR, but contacting each society is your task.

 During the transition:

-• Keep records of all your registered works
+• Keep records of all registered works and the societies they are registered with

 After cancellation: